seilanhiep/data/kh/source_data/forestry_administration/community_forests_map/community_forests_metadata.md

 longtitude/Forestry Administration: Longtitude
 latitude/Forestry Administration: Latitude
 name/Forestry Administration: The name of the community forestry
-lsize_ha/Forestry Administration: Land size (hectare)
+lsize_ha/Forestry Administration: Land size (hectares)
 province/Forestry Administration: The province where the community forestry is located
 district/Forestry Administration: The district where the community forestry is located
 commune/Forestry Administration: The commune where the community forestry is located